darktable-org/rawspeed/data/README.md

   </Aliases>
 ```

 This is a possibility to add one or more model aliases for a camera, which may have different model names in different regions.
-The id attribute specifies the clean model name for this alias, if ommited defaults to alias value (so in this case is not really needed).
+The id attribute specifies the clean model name for this alias, if omitted defaults to alias value (so in this case is not really needed).